tomcotter7/diss_code/README.md

 # An explainable method for the detection of Diabetic Retinopathy in 2-D Fundus Images

 My UoN 3rd year project.
 The aim of the project is build an application that takes an input image and produces an output image that highlights the possible symptoms of Diabetic Retinopathy.
-The accompanying paper is in this repository stored under 20160230_Final_Report.pdf.
+The accompanying paper is in this repository stored under 20160230_dissertation.pdf.
+The demo video of the working application can be seen in 20160230_demo.mp4.

 ## Implementation